the little dog & vulnerability

 that stung. here I was, getting up in my ‘mighty righty’ about how dramatic this challenging situation with my friend felt, and I was in the middle of the street yelling and…causing drama. ouch!

-I was really adrenalized, shaking and crying after the interaction (I’m super sensitive, and anger scares me), and kept walking. it felt like I’d received a big gift (albeit with funky giftwrap), and as I walked I tried to understand what had just happened and what was up for me in the midst of all that emotion. what got really clear was how this little dog had showed up to help me look at how unsafe I was feeling, both with him and with my friend.
+I was really adrenalized, shaking and crying after the interaction (I’m super sensitive, and anger scares me), and kept walking. it began to feel like I’d received a big gift (strange giftwrap notwithstanding), and as I walked I tried to understand what had just happened and what was up for me in the midst of all that emotion.

 ah.